bwendlandt-intel/Open_AMT_API_Sample/README.md

 # Resources for the Open AMT Cloud Toolkit Workshop

-This repository contains any extra resources needed to participate in the Open AMT Cloud Toolkit Workshop.
+This repository contains any extra resources needed to participate in the Open AMT Cloud Toolkit Workshop for Open AMT Cloud Toolkit v1.3.0.

 Key Files Included:
-- RPC Binary/Executable
+- RPC Binary/Executable (OUTDATED, v1.2.0)
     - These binaries are for testing purposes and other non-production uses.
 Instructions on compiling these binaries yourself can be found [here](https://open-amt-cloud-toolkit.github.io/docs/1.3/General/buildRPC/).
 - sample_blank.htm File for Demonstrating APIs
+- sample_filledin.html File which is equivalent to sample_blank.htm but with examples filled in

 In this workshop, we will demo APIs using the *sample_blank.htm* example template.
 For basic examples on constructing API calls using other tools or technologies, see below.